Long Range Strike Bomber: Competitive phase

 In April 2015, the Pentagon revealed that individual technologies for the LRS-B will be competed to enhance flexibility, increase competition, and drive down costs.
 This means even though one team will build the aircraft, other competitors will have the chance to compete for sustainment and upgrade features.
 Although a contract was planned to be awarded in early summer 2015, it was pushed back to September 2015 to ensure the optimal contractor was selected.
 Prolonging this part of the process is seen as a time and money-saver later in the acquisition to ensure the resulting bomber can be useful over a 50-year lifespan.

 In September 2015, the USAF revealed that the LRS-B's development was much further along than had been publicly acknowledged, and more than usual before a contract award.
 Final requirements had been finalized since May 2013.
 Both competitors had mature proposals with prototyping activities and wind tunnel tests along with subsystems, although no demonstrator had been built.
 The designs are "very different" from each other with different teams on subsystems such as engines, electronic warfare suites, and communications systems; subcontractors will likely not be announced when the winner is picked.
 The bomber seems similar to the B-2, but more advanced using improved materials for superior low observability, similar to or smaller in size, and will operate alone or as part of a strike package with other airborne assets.
 Conducting of tests and risk reduction this early in the acquisition process is in part because the program has been handled by the Air Force Rapid Capabilities Office since 2011, which has more freedom in how it procures technologies.
 To reduce risk, the aircraft's production rate will probably remain steady and fairly modest over the course of the aircraft's production.
 In late September 2015, the contract award was again delayed.

 Contract award

 On 27 October 2015, the Defense Department awarded the development contract to Northrop Grumman.
 The initial value of the contract is $21.4 billion, but the deal could eventually be worth up to $80 billion.
 The deciding factor in the selection of the Northrop design was cost.
 On 6 November 2015, Boeing and Lockheed Martin protested the decision to the Government Accountability Office (GAO).
 Development costs have been estimated to be from $10 to $23 billion.
 On 16 February 2016, the GAO denied the protest, and Northrop Grumman resumed work on the project.
-Boeing-Lockheed Martin decided not to continue their bid protest, opting not to file suit against the Air Force in the Court of Federal Claims over the selection of Northrop Grumman.Aaron Mehta and Lara Seligman, Boeing, Lockheed Decline Lawsuit over B-21 Bomber, Defense News (February 26, 2016).
+Boeing-Lockheed Martin decided not to continue their bid protest, opting not to file suit against the Air Force in the Court of Federal Claims over the selection of Northrop Grumman.